Quarkyonic Quark-Meson Coupling Model for Nuclear and Neutron Matter: Quarkyonic matter in ideal Fermi gas

-In Fig.\,\ref{fig:kbks}, we show the density dependence of $k_b$ and $k_s$ in SNM or in PNM.
-The rapid rise of the momenta, $k_b$ and $k_s$, occurs beyond $\rho_{sat}$, which leads to singular behavior of thermodynamical quantities.
-Furthermore, in Fig.\,\ref{fig:dist08}, we illustrate the quark and neucleon momentum distributions, $f_Q(q)$ and $f_N(k)$, in symmetric nuclear matter.
-The quark distribution in the postsaturation region (right panel) is estimated by following the procedure in Ref.~\cite{PhysRevD.104.074005}.
+In Fig.~\ref{fig:kbks}, we show the density dependence of $k_b$ and $k_s$ in SNM or in PNM.
+The rapid rise of the momenta, $k_b$ and $k_s$, occurs beyond $\rho_{sat}$, which leads to singular behavior of thermodynamic quantities.
+Furthermore, in Fig.~\ref{fig:dist08}, we illustrate the quark and nucleon momentum distributions, $f_Q(q)$ and $f_N(k)$, in SNM.